N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Introduction

 \section{Introduction}

 Safe autonomous robot navigation consists in steering a robot to a target location while avoiding obstacles.
 One commonly used navigation technique is the Artificial Potential Field (APF) approach \cite{khatib1986real}, where a combination of attractive and repulsive vector fields guides the robot safely to the target location.
-However, this approach faces challenges with certain obstacle arrangements, leading to undesired local minima.
-The Navigation Function (NF) approach \cite{koditschek1990robot} is effective in sphere world environments \cite{koditschek1992exact,verginis2021adaptive}, addressing the local minima issue by limiting the repulsive field's influence around the obstacles by means of a properly tuned parameter.
-This method ensures almost\footnote{Almost global convergence here refers to the convergence from all initial conditions except a set of zero Lebesgue measure.} global convergence of the robot to the target location.
-To apply the NF approach to environments with general convex and star-shaped obstacles, diffeomorphic mappings from \cite{koditschek1992exact} and \cite{li2018navigation} can be used.
-However, these mappings require global knowledge of the environment for implementation.
-The NF-based approach has been extended in \cite{paternain2017navigation} to environments containing convex obstacles with smooth boundaries.
-The authors established sufficient conditions on the curvature of the obstacles' boundaries to guarantee almost global convergence to a neighborhood surrounding the \textit{a priori} unknown target location.
-However, it is assumed that the shapes of the obstacles avoided by the robot are known.
+However, this approach faces challenges with certain obstacle arrangements, leading to undesired stable local minima.
+The Navigation Function (NF) approach \cite{koditschek1992exact,verginis2021adaptive} is effective in sphere world environments, addressing the local minima issue by limiting the repulsive field's influence around the obstacles by means of a properly tuned parameter.
+However, this method ensures almost\footnote{Almost global convergence refers to the convergence from all initial conditions except a set of zero Lebesgue measure.} global convergence of the robot to the target location.
+To apply the NF approach to environments with general convex and star-shaped obstacles, one has to use diffeomorphic mappings from \cite{koditschek1992exact} and \cite{li2018navigation}, which require global knowledge of the environment for implementation.
+In \cite{paternain2017navigation}, the authors extended the NF approach to handle environments with convex obstacles with smooth boundaries that meet certain curvature conditions.
+However, this approach is limited to obstacles, which are not too flat and not too close to the target.
+In \cite{kumar2022navigation}, for the case of ellipsoidal worlds, the authors removed the flatness limitation in \cite{paternain2017navigation}, by providing a controller design, which locally transforms the region near the obstacle into a spherical region by using the Hessian information.
+However, similar to \cite{paternain2017navigation}, it is assumed that the entire shape of the obstacle becomes known when the robot visits its neighbourhood.